krother/software-engineering-python/how_to_take_over_a_legacy_project/problems_with_legacy_code.md

-# Problems with legacy code
+## Problems with legacy code

 ### Technical debt

+The main problem with legacy code is the so-called technical debt.
+To illustrate the concept, consider the following example:

 What would you think if you found this piece of code?